ccollie/valkey-rfc/TimeSeries.md

 The default properties for TimeSeries can be controlled using configs.
 The values of the configs below are only used on a timeseries if the user does not specify the properties explicitly.
-Example: Using TS.INSERT or TS.RESERVE can override the default properties.
+Example: Using TS.CREATE or TS.ADD can override the default properties.

 Supported Module configurations:
 1. _ts-retention-policy_: The default retention policy for time series (ms).
 Default to 0, which means no retention policy.